Greater St. Louis Area Council: Beaumont Scout Reservation

-The Beaumont Scout Reservation is 2400 acre of Scout property operated by the Greater St. Louis Area Council.
+The Beaumont Scout Reservation is 2400 acre of Scout property operated by GSLAC.
 It is located in High Ridge, Missouri.

 History

 The property for Beaumont was acquired during the late 1940s.
 It was dedicated in 1954.
 The property was the beginning of the period of transition for the St. Louis Council that would continue to 1965 with the dedication of the S-F Scout Ranch and the sale of the Irondale Scout Reservation, Lion's Den, and Bereton Explorer Base.
 Beaumont's summer camp is known as Camp May.
 Camp May was opened as a Boy Scout Camp and served in that capacity until the mid-1980s when its summer programs were redesigned to primarily serve Cub Scouts.

 Camps and facilities

-Within Beaumont, there are many campsites and camporee areas that are for Scout use, as well as a set of hiking trails that go throughout the reservation, a climbing tower, a low and high ropes course, a rifle range, a shotgun range, a Scoutmaster's chapel, a maintenance building and ranger's station, houses that the rangers live in, a mud cave, multiple cabins, and Sverdrup lodge, which is used for training and Wood Badge.
+Within Beaumont, there are many campsites and camporee areas, as well hiking trails, climbing tower, low and high ropes course, rifle range, shotgun range, Scoutmaster's chapel, maintenance building and ranger's station, ranger homes, a mud cave, multiple cabins, and Sverdrup lodge.